SteveAtSentosa/tcn-recruiting/README.md

 * Very familiar with LLM echo system, tools, framworks etc
 * If you need someone who can drive an archtiecture from the ground up, Marcos is the guy
 * He is primarily money driven, which his primary motivation for a new opportunity
-* May be able to get him at a rate to TCN of $110-ish, if that is workable
+* May be able to get him at a rate to TCN of $110-ish, if that is workable on your side

 `CV`